chaunceygardiner/weewx-weatherboard/docs/configuration.md

 ### `loop_data_file`

-Default `loop-data.txt`.
-Where the page fetches loop data from, as a URL the *browser* resolves.
-A bare filename therefore means "in this report's `HTML_ROOT`", which is where LoopData writes if you leave its `loop_data_dir` at the default.
+Default `../loopdata/loop-data.txt`.
+Where the page fetches loop data from, as a URL the *browser* resolves, relative to this report's `HTML_ROOT`.
+The default is where a stock LoopData writes: its `loop_data_dir` default is its own sample report's `HTML_ROOT`, `loopdata`, beside this one.
+Either side can move — LoopData's `loop_data_dir` or this setting — as long as the browser can fetch the result.

 Pointing this at another host works, with two conditions.
 That server must send `Access-Control-Allow-Origin`, or the browser refuses the fetch and